Lorcana Ruby/Amethyst Bounce Control Deck List and Guide (Set Five)

 Be Prepared

-While this deck boasts many powerful character cards, its strongest card is probably Be Prepared.
+While this deck boasts many powerful character cards, its strongest card is still Be Prepared.
 It’s a really tough card to deal with because it can quickly clear all the hard work you put in to building up your board of characters.

 Here are a few strategies you can use to deal with this distractingly powerful song card.